Calum Scott: 2016–2018: Only Human

-2019–present: Bridges
+2019–2022: Bridges

 In September 2020, Scott partnered with American watch company Bulova on the development of a music documentary series titled Minutes with Calum, which explores the creative process behind his upcoming second album through the lens of Bulova.

 In March 2021, Scott digitally released his first EP, titled Only Acoustic, which featured acoustic renditions of songs from his debut album.
 The following month, he released two more EPs; Only Collabs and Only Love.
 On 11 June 2021, Scott released the single "Biblical", the first song from his upcoming second album.
 He released the second song titled "Rise" on 1 October 2021, and the third song titled "If You Ever Change Your Mind" on 4 February 2022.
 On 29 April 2022, Scott announced that his second album, Bridges, would be released on 17 June 2022.
 On the same day, he released the fourth song, "Heaven", from the album.
 In July 2021, Scott collaborated with Belgian artist Lost Frequencies singing on a song titled "Where Are You Now", which was released on 30 July 2021.
-The song became a big hit over the next several months, charting on many streaming platforms in many countries.
 In early February 2022, the song reached the top 10 of the UK Singles Chart, becoming Scott's second song to reach the UK top 10.
 In November 2021, Scott collaborated with Brazilian recording artist Bryan Behr, singing on the song "Da Primeira Vez (From the First Time)".
 Scott sang in both English and Portuguese.
 Also in November 2021, he collaborated with British singer Jasmine Thompson on a song titled "Love Is Just a Word".